Kostiantin/diabetes-predictor-app/README.md

 4. Create an IAM User and Role

      In the AWS IAM section, create a new user.
-     Assign a role with S3 access.
+     Assign a role with S3 access (AmazonS3ReadOnlyAccess policy)

 5. Generate Access Keys